Select Page

 There are multiple opportunities throughout the year for educators to engage in climate science professional learning:

-• Pacific Education Institute’s Solutions Oriented Learning (SOL) Storylines professional learning events allows educators to learn more about and how to use the SOL storylines to enhance theirs and their students’ climate science knowledge, determine solutions, and elevate student voice.
+- Pacific Education Institute provides professional learning events to enhance theirs and their students’ climate science knowledge, determine solutions, and elevate student voice.
 Educators will be supported in implementation efforts of their learning.

-• Bringing STEAM in the Field focused on climate science impacts is an ongoing K-12 opportunity for educators throughout the region.
-School districts are encouraged to collaborate with their local community-based organization to get students outside for meaningful interactions with their environment.
+- Bringing STEAM in the Field focused on climate science impacts is an ongoing grades 5 – 8 opportunity for educators throughout the region.
+School districts are encouraged to collaborate with their local community-based organization to get students outside for meaningful interactions with their environment and professionals working in the field.
 Educators are supported with guidance and connections on how to get their students outside.

 Instructional Materials